 You can also let little fishies nibble on your toes if you'd like that sort of spa experience — believe me, it's worth trying at least once!

-Good thing you'll have lots of free time while living abroad in China to try out all of these suggestions — if you're headed to China as an ILP volunteer, you'll only be teaching for a few hours during the day and will always have Saturday and Sunday totally open to really explore.
+If you're headed to China as an ILP volunteer, you'll only be teaching for a few hours during the day and will always have Saturday and Sunday totally open to really explore.
 Oh, and you'll also have vacation time to see what pedicures are like in other cities.